 difficulty in passing urine

-pain while passing urine, increased need and frequency in passing urine
+pain while passing urine, urinary tract infection, increased need and frequency in passing urine

 a worsening of breathing problems (induced by the inhalation process).
 Inhaled medicines such as Spiriva may cause tightness

 Follow the instructions under the heading Directions for Use at the end of this leaflet.

-Spiriva should be kept in a cool, dry place where the temperature stays below 25°C. Do not store your capsules in the freezer.
+Keep your capsules in a cool, dry place where the temperature stays below 25°C. Do not store your capsules in the freezer.

-Do not store Spiriva in the bathroom or near a sink.
+Do not store Spiriva or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.

 Spiriva capsules contain only a small amount of powder, which means that the capsule is only partially filled.
 The amount